uc-cdis/gen3.org/content/resources/user/analyze-data.md

 sub.get_programs()
 ```

-will return:

-`{'links': ['/v0/submission/OpenNeuro',
+will return: `{'links': ['/v0/submission/OpenNeuro',
   '/v0/submission/GEO',
   '/v0/submission/OpenAccess',
   '/v0/submission/DEV']}`

-2.2 All projects under a particular program ("OpenAccess") will be shown with `get_projects`.
+2.2) All projects under a particular program ("OpenAccess") will be shown with the function `get_projects`.
 The following commands:

 ```
 from gen3.submission import Gen3Submission